develprr/metamatic-blog/_posts/2021-02-07-create-artificial-intelligence-with-loaded-dice.markdown

 ### Sparing Search Algorithms

-Better search algorithms were invented, such as [Q-learing algorithm](https://en.wikipedia.org/wiki/Q-learning).
+Better search algorithms were invented, such as [Q-learning algorithm](https://en.wikipedia.org/wiki/Q-learning).
 The core idea is that instead of totally evaluating all possible combinations, each evaluation of the path *usually* chooses the best next step, but not always!
 It *explores*.
-That means, it occasionally chooses a next step that isn't the obviously the best one.
+That means, it occasionally chooses a next step that isn't the obviously best one.
 This is because in a computer maze, just as in the life in general, the obviously most rewarding next step often isn't the best path in the long term!